Can Fiber Help You Lose Weight?

 Fiber is a very odd nutrient.
 By definition, it can’t be digested.
 Yet, it is essential to making sure that human digestive systems work properly.
 One good thing about eating enough bulk is that it tends to be very satiating.
 In other words, people who make sure they include plenty of healthy produce, legumes, and nuts in their diets aren’t likely to eat as much junk food.

 Anybody who has been struggling to lose weight by counting calories, carbohydrates, or fat grams might consider simply eating more fiber for long-term weight loss and control.
-It might be the one solution that helps people lose or control your weight that won’t leave you feeling hungry but will just you them feeling healthier.
+It might be the one solution that helps you to lose or control your weight that won’t leave you feeling hungry and control your appetite.